 |Club:||New England Express|

-A two-time national champion and former gymnast for LSU, Ashleigh Clare-Kearney enters her seventh season as a volunteer assistant coach for the Tigers.
+A two-time national champion and former gymnast for LSU, Ashleigh Clare-Kearney enters her eighth season as a volunteer assistant coach for the Tigers.

 Clare-Kearney received her bachelor’s degree from LSU in 2008, earned her master’s at LSU in 2010 and earned her law degree from Southern University in 2013.